How Does My Doctor Know I Have Penile Cancer?

 In order to find out whether or not you have penile cancer, your doctor will do a physical exam and ask about your personal history.
 The physical exam includes checking your penis, testicles, groin, and abdomen.

 Fine needle aspiration (FNA) is another type of biopsy that can be done in a doctor's office or clinic.
 Doctors often use it to see if enlarged lymph nodes in the groin contain cancer.
-During FNA, you may need local anesthesia injected into your skin over the mass, but you may not need it in some cases.
-To take the biopsy, your doctor will place a thin needle directly into the mass for about 10 seconds and withdraw cells and a few drops of liquid.
+FNA is not used to take a biopsy from the penis itself.
+During FNA, you may need local anesthesia injected into your skin of your groin, but you may not need it in some cases.
+To take the biopsy, your doctor will place a thin needle directly into the lymph node for about 10 seconds and withdraw cells and a few drops of liquid.

 After the biopsy, your doctor will send the removed tissue to a pathologist.
 A pathologist is a specialist who will use a microscope to check the tissue for cancer cells.